 Group-Buy Savings: Costimizer lets you group-buy with other fast-growing companies to gain the buying power of a mega-corporation, delivering guaranteed cost reductions you could not achieve on your own.

 Proactive Budget Enforcement: Set budgets and quotas at the team, project, or application level, and have Costimizer agents automatically enforce them before overspending occurs.
+This is the core promise of purpose-built cloud budgeting software that acts, not just reports.

 Engineer-Centric Dashboards: Provide engineers with actionable, transparent cost data integrated into their workflows, enabling them to see the cost implications of their decisions in real time.